What are the top must-know software design patterns?

 1. Singleton Pattern

-• Description: Ensures that a class has only one instance and provides a global point of access to it.
+• What it does: Ensures that a class has only one instance and provides a global point of access to it.

 public class DatabaseConnection { private static DatabaseConnection instance; private DatabaseConnection() {} public static synchronized DatabaseConnection getInstance() { if (instance == null) { instance = new DatabaseConnection(); } return instance; } }